Anglican Church Grammar School: Academic

-Churchie provides a scholastic environment based on personalised academic pathways for every student developed through academic profiling and examination of each student's individual needs.
-The school's approach is strongly influenced by the values and writings of Canon Morris, the school's founder, who believed boys needed a clear sense of what was right – honesty, integrity, perseverance, patience, courage and courtesy.

 Churchie is involved in a number of educational research programmes carried out by various Australian universities, including the universities of Melbourne and Swinburne University of Technology.
 Its new generation learning space and emotional intelligence programmes are examples of such research-led initiatives.

 In 2017, Churchie was authorised by the International Baccalaureate Organisation as an IB World School for the delivery of the Diploma Programme and the Primary Years Programme.

 Preparatory School

 Churchie's Preparatory School comprises Reception to Year 6.
 Students in Years 4, 5 and 6 must lease from the school their own tablet computer as part of Churchie's tablet computer programme.
 The subjects available to prep students are: